nickarocho/yearbook/README.md

 3. Click your profile to add data to your:
     * "Current" profile, like where you live now, what you do, your relationship status, etc.
     * "Elapsed" profile, like places you have traveled, jobs you've held, and major milestone events in your life (weddings, career achievements, etc.).
-    * "Inital" profile, like teams/clubs you were a part of during senior year and your favorite high school memories.
+    * "Initial" profile, like teams/clubs you were a part of during senior year and your favorite high school memories.
 Throwback!
 5. Click on other classmates who have added info to their profile and enjoy a major walk down memory lane, all while learning about what everyone has been up to before the big day!

 ## Technologies Used